mahikshith/Fine-tuning-Transfromer---text-summarizer-using-Nvidia-Cuda/README.md

-# Fine-tuning-Transfromer - text-summarizer-using-Nvidia-Cuda

-To fine-tune a pre-trained Transformer-based text summarization model on custom data using an NVIDIA CUDA-enabled GPU.

-### Fine-tuning Pegasus for Dialogue Summarization
+# Fine-tuning Pegasus for Dialogue Summarization

 This project demonstrates how to fine-tune a pre-trained Pegasus model for dialogue summarization using the SAMSum dataset.
 It leverages the Hugging Face Transformers library and an NVIDIA CUDA-enabled GPU for accelerated training.